itolisto/SO1_VAC_DIC_2024_201114340/project2/README.md

 ### Route 1, Golang gRCP client and server
 Basically both are server but the one in the middle is both, client and REST API server.
 The one that will receive requests from the ingress controller is both.
 It is an REST API server because it has an 'endpoint' that recieves the grade from Locust that is sending posts request to the it and is a client because it then forwards the information to the following container which is another gRCP server but this one is connected to the Mongo database.
 We will be using [gRPC's official documentation](https://grpc.io/docs/languages/go/basics/) to create a service in Golang

-#### Create Server-Client
+#### Create REST API-gRPC Client Server
 We'll follow [official documentation]{https://go.dev/doc/tutorial/web-service-gin} tutorial to create the REST API using Golang.
 We assume you've installed Golang

 1. Create Golang module in the directory where your service code will live, run `go mod init grades/rest-service`

-2. Create the Endpoint following the documentation
+2. Create the Endpoint following the documentation, our REST API server is inside gRPC/client/grpcClient.go

 3. Run `go get .` to add gin module as a dependency to our module.